Going out with twins alone feels scary for many moms and dads. Discover simple hacks and ways to be out and about and still survive.

 “What if both babies cry at the same time?!”
 That had been my biggest fear of being out and about with twins.
 I didn’t know what I’d do if both of them started crying.

-Don’t worry about what others might think.
+And don’t worry about what others might think.
 For instance, I worried other moms would pity me, something I didn’t need at that moment.
 Instead, I learned that moms are the most forgiving and understanding bunch.
 (Because we’ve all been there!)

 5. Come prepared